 Mary Maguire of Melbourne always loved the movies.
 According to an unsourced account in her school’s history, she would sometimes skip school to see the latest releases.
-Born in Melbourne on February 22, 1919, she was the second of five daughters parented by publicans Michael (Mick) and Mary Jane “Bina” Maguire.
+Born in Albert Park, a suburb of Melbourne on February 22, 1919, she was the second of five daughters parented by publicans Michael (Mick) and Mary Jane “Bina” Maguire.
 Mary’s acting career was to be unbelievably short.
 She appeared in her first film in Australia in 1933, aged 14, and in her final film in the United Kingdom in 1942 when she was just 23 years old.
 In all, a total of only fourteen films.
 She died, aged 55, completely forgotten, in Long Beach California.
 Yet for a little while, in 1937 and 1938, she was the talk of Hollywood.

 Mick and Bina’s own upbringing is central to the story of their film star daughter, and their other daughters too.
 Mick was born and bred in the working class suburb of Richmond.
 His very modest family home in Kent Street has long since been demolished, but similar small cottages still stand nearby.
 His mother and father were aspirational, but not wealthy.
 Like his brothers, Mick went to school at Parade College, a Catholic boys school, and excelled at sports – becoming a very young player for Richmond Football Club at the age of 16, and dabbling in amateur boxing with mixed success.
 In later life, Mick was to claim he was the Australian football code’s youngest ever player, and still later, that he was Welterweight boxing champion of Australia.
 Neither claim was true.